TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part3.md

 # Hello2

-Note this is WORK-IN-PROGRESS!
-Expect an update shortly

 Obviously "hello1" is not particularly interesting by iteself.
 In our second example we will show how to authenticate our request and pass an authentication object to the service.

 ## The Service